Yberamos/alsvc_emlparser/README.md

 * X-MS-Exchange-Forest-IndexAgent

-##### Warning:

-As, at the step beautify_headers is used, all the usefull data have already been extracted, each case is encased in a try statement and a except EXCEPTION so as to still get a result even if the beautify for a particular headers fails.
-This means that if there's an error, that header will not be beautified but the service will still return the information he managed to extract at the previous step.
-But AssemblyLine will not show any error (the error message will still be in the logs).
+Every beautify is incased in a try statement to still return the result (not beautified) if it's not in the expected format.